nsxiv/nsxiv/README.md

 	$ make HAVE_LIBGIF=0

 will always disable libgif.
+Alternatively, they can be disabled via editing `config.mk`.

 You can install sxiv into a directory of your choice by changing the second command to: